GEO-IASS/multispectralcompression/README.md

 # Multispectral and hyperspectral imagery compression

 These are brainstorming notes for requirements for an image format for lossless compression of multispectral and hyperspectral images.
+See [references.md](references.md) for a list of articles and sample data.

 ## Use cases
 * Archiving satellite imagery